gouldcs/interview-prep/README.md

 - 1 hours should be dedicated to applying to internships

 ## Step 2: Learn & Review the fundamentals
+- Data Structures and Algorithms are your friend
 - Watch YouTube videos on algorithms, not lectures
 - Do LeetCode and Hackerrank problems, Easy/Medium
 - Read 'Cracking the Coding Interview